numeredev/NumeRe-Packages/README.md

 # NumeRe::Packages
-## The official package repository for NumeRe
+## The official and central package repository for NumeRe
 This repository lists all officially published packages and plugins, which are available for NumeRe.
 It was migrated from SourceForge, because forking and creating pull requests makes it easier for the package authors to actually share their creations.
-NumeRe supports this repository starting with the full release of v1.1.8.
+NumeRe supports this repository starting with the full release of v1.1.8 (executing `version() > 118.2605` will return `true` if you run this or a higher version).

 ## License
-Although the package repository is flagged as Apache-2.0 licensed, each package may have an individual license.
-Ensure that you read and understand the conditions of said license.
+Although the package repository is flagged as licensed under the terms of Apache-2.0, each package may be shared with a separate and even more restrictive license.
+Ensure that you read and understand the conditions of said license before installing any packages.

 ## Guarantee Disclaimer
-Unless required by applicable law or agreed to in writing, Licensor provides the Work (and each Contributor provides its Contributions) on an **"AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND**, either express or implied, including, without limitation, any warranties or conditions of **TITLE, NON-INFRINGEMENT, MERCHANTABILITY**, or **FITNESS FOR A PARTICULAR PURPOSE**.
+Unless required by applicable law or agreed to in writing, NumeRe.org provides the Work (and each Contributor provides its Contributions) on an **"AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND**, either express or implied, including, without limitation, any warranties or conditions of **TITLE, NON-INFRINGEMENT, MERCHANTABILITY**, or **FITNESS FOR A PARTICULAR PURPOSE**.
 You are solely responsible for determining the appropriateness of using or redistributing the Work and assume any risks associated with Your exercise of permissions under this License.

 ## Contributing
 Please read the [Contribution Guideline](https://github.com/numere-org/NumeRe-Packages/blob/main/CONTRIBUTING.md).